swiftlang/swift-evolution/proposals/0296-async-await.md

 doSomething() // problem: can call either, unmodified Swift rules prefer the `async` version
 ```

-Swift's overloading rules prefer to call a function with fewer default arguments, so the addition of the `async` function would existing code that called the original `doSomething(completionHandler:)` with no completion handler.
+Swift's overloading rules prefer to call a function with fewer default arguments, so the addition of the `async` function would break existing code that called the original `doSomething(completionHandler:)` with no completion handler.
 This would get an error along the lines of:

 ```
 error: `async` function cannot be called from non-asynchronous context